sudo-apt-install/challenge1/readme.md

 ## Readability

 The secondary goal of this challenge was to make the code cleaner and more readable than before.
-On top of using the semantic tags which improves readability of the code itself, I both consolidated and added notation to the CSS file to make it more clear what is going on.
+The CSS had a lot of repetative sections, so on top of using the semantic tags which improves readability of the code itself, I both consolidated and added notation to the CSS file to make it more clear what is going on.

 #